mathsalad/mathsalad.github.io/_posts/2015-05-09-my-first-post-and-initial-plans.markdown

+---
+layout: post
+author: "Paul Plummer"
+---
 My first plans, when I get everything together, including getting this site together, is to talk about:

 * Selection principles, and related ideas
 * Some basic small cancellation theory of groups, following Ol'shanskii's book "Geometry of Defining Relations in Groups"